Hecke operators acting on optimal embeddings in indefinite quaternion algebras: Modular form background

-The main reference for this section is \cite{AL70}.
-In order to prove the modularity of $\IS^{\pm}_{\phi_1,\phi_2}$, we need to understand the connection between Hecke/Atkin-Lehner operators and Fourier coefficients of modular forms.
+In order to connect coefficients of forms in $S_2(\Gamma_0(DM))^{D-\new}$ to Hecke operators, we recall a few of the main results of Atkin and Lehner.
 A special case of Theorem 3 of \cite{AL70} is the following proposition.